-As described in Note 2(v) to the consolidated financial statements, revenues from mobile game services were RMB5,021.3 million for the year ended December 31, 2022.
+As described in Note 2(v) to the consolidated financial statements, revenues from mobile game services were RMB5,610.3 million for the year ended December 31, 2024.
 Management recognized revenue from the sale of in-game virtual items in exclusively distributed mobile games over the estimated average playing period of paying players, starting from the point-in-time when related in-game virtual items are delivered to the paying players' accounts.
-Management has estimated the average playing period of paying players for each game, usually between two to nine months.
-Management estimated the average playing period of paying players for each game, which involved the use of assumptions, including the churn rates and the similarities between newly-launched games and existing games, when a new game is launched and only a limited period of paying player data is available.
+Management has estimated the average playing period of paying players for each game, which involved the use of assumptions, related to the churn rates or the similarities between newly-launched games and existing games, when a new game is launched and only a limited period of paying player data is available.

 The principal consideration for our determination that performing procedures relating to revenue recognition for in-game virtual items is a critical audit matter is the significant judgment by management in estimating the average playing period of paying players.
-This in turn led to significant auditor judgment, subjectivity and effort in performing procedures and in evaluating management's assumptions used in developing these estimates, including the churn rates and the similarities between newly-launched games and existing games.
+This in turn led to significant auditor judgment, subjectivity and effort in performing procedures and in evaluating management's assumptions used in developing these estimates, related to the churn rates and the similarities between newly-launched games and existing games.